Prolapse Physiotherapy Treatment Rehabilitation in London, at Home or at the Practice, London Clapham SW4, Moorgate EC2, Belgravia Westminster SW1

 It is caused by weakening of tissues that supports the pelvic organs or the pelvic floor muscles, resulting in one or more of the pelvic organs pushing against the wall of the vagina.
 Pelvic organs include your bladder, uterus and rectum.
 They are held in place by tissue and the supported from below by the pelvic floor muscles.
 Anything that creates increased pressure in the abdomen can lead to pelvic organ prolapse, but the most common causes are:

-If you think you might suffer from pelvic organ prolapse, consult your doctor.
-It can be an uncomfortable condition for a new mum, but it isn’t uncommon, especially for women that have given birth more than once.
+It is an uncomfortable condition for a new mum, but it isn’t uncommon, especially for women that have given birth more than once.